-Loss of use Claim
+Loss of Use Claim

-If the person did not obtain a rental car, then loss of use would be per diem charge (usually between $15-$40.00 per day) from the date of the accident until the property damage offer was made by the at-fault party.
-I routinely ask for loss of damages when my clients obtain a rental car, or if they do not obtain a rental car.
+If the person did not obtain a rental car, then the loss of use would be a per diem charge (usually between $15-$40.00 per day) from the date of the accident until the property damage offer was made by the at-fault party.
+Our San Diego car accident lawyer routinely asks for loss of damages when clients obtain a rental car, or if they do not obtain a rental car.

 Recover Damages for Diminished Value in Car Accident

 A damaged car is naturally worth less than its original value, which was diminished by losses in the accident (because you would have to disclose the accident if you ever sold the car and were asked about the prior accidents, this diminishes the retail value of the car).